eclipse-archived/ceylon-lang.org/documentation/1.0/introduction.md

 ---
 layout: documentation
-title: Quick Introduction to Ceylon
+title: Quick introduction
 tab: documentation
 unique_id: docspage
 author: Gavin King
 doc_root: ..
 ---

-# Quick introduction
+# #{page.title}

 It's impossible to get to the essence of a programming language by looking at a list of its features.
-What really *makes* the language is how all the little bits work together.
+What really _makes_ the language is how all the little bits work together.
 And that's impossible to appreciate without actually writing code.
 In this section we're going to try to quickly show you enough of Ceylon to get you interested enough to actually try it out.
-This is *not* a comprehensive feature list!
+This is _not_ a comprehensive feature list!

 ## Support for Java and JavaScript virtual machines